sirbrialliance/asdfa-tools/Readme.md

 ## Project Goals

+> What can we find out, test, or verify, from an ordinary webpage?

 Ever want see if your touchscreen is working right, if your camera/microphone work, or if your MIDI device is working right?
 All these tasks and more can be done from within a modern browser. asdfa-tools targets having a bunch of these such utilities that are quick and easy to use.

 - All useful basic tests we can run from a web browser.